bharat/sync-unifi-to-pihole/README.md

 ## License

-This project is open source.
-See the repository for license details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](LICENSE) file for the full license text.

+This license ensures that the software remains free and open source, and that any derivative works are also distributed under the same license terms.

 ## Contributing